0l1labs/Digital-Trust-Infrastructure-for-the-Agentic-Era/Code_Of_Conduct.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:

-**conduct@0l1labs.com**
+**team@nomadtrust.com**

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ### Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these guidelines in determining consequences:

 #### 1. Correction

-**Community Impact:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact:** Use of inappropriate language or other unprofessional behavior.

-**Consequence:** A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence:** A private, written warning providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

 #### 2. Warning

 **Community Impact:** A violation through a single incident or series of actions.

 **Consequence:** A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
+No interaction with the people involved for a specified period of time.
+This includes avoiding interactions in community spaces as well as external channels.
 Violating these terms may lead to a temporary or permanent ban.

 #### 3. Temporary Ban

 **Community Impact:** A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence:** A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+No public or private interaction with the people involved is allowed during this period.
 Violating these terms may lead to a permanent ban.

 #### 4. Permanent Ban